 PFAS are characterized by a chain of fluorine-carbon bonds, among the strongest bonds in chemistry.
 Their persistence in the environment has earned them the distinction of being “forever chemicals” because they don’t naturally degrade in soil or water.
 Due to their persistence in the environment and widespread use, most people in the United States have been exposed to PFAS.

-Long-chain PFAS compounds consisting of 8 or more carbon atoms have stronger chemical bonds than shorter-chain PFAS compounds, meaning the chemicals are more likely to accumulate in the bodies of humans and wildlife and not degrade in the environment.
-Long-chain compounds include:
+Long-chain PFAS compounds consisting of 8 or more carbon atoms are more likely to accumulate in the bodies of humans and wildlife than short-chain PFAS.

 Some U.S. manufacturers voluntarily phased out production of PFOA and PFOS beginning in 2004.
 The eight major PFAS manufacturing companies committed to reducing PFOA and other long-chain PFAS compounds under EPA’s PFOA Stewardship Program.
 EPA indicated that all eight companies had eliminated their manufacture by 2015.
-The phase-out resulted in decreasing levels of these two compounds in blood serum and bio-monitoring studies.
 However, long-chain PFAS are still manufactured in other parts of the world and may be present in imported products.

 Many long-chained PFAS have since been replaced with short-chain PFAS.
 These compounds were initially believed to be less toxic and less persistent in the environment.
 Unfortunately, these short-chain alternatives have proven to be as persistent in the environment as their long-chain counterparts, with different but no less concerning health and environmental impacts.
-While these short-chain PFAS have received less attention and regulatory oversight than long-chain chemicals such as PFOA and PFOS, scientists are now raising concerns about the harmful impacts of this new generation of PFAS compounds.
 Short-chain PFAS are more difficult to remove from drinking water and have a greater potential for long-range transport.
-Short chain PFAS compounds include:

-The potential for long-term health effects, exposure from contamination in agricultural products and fish, difficulties with treating drinking water, (etc), and unknown potential for bio-accumulation in humans and wildlife point to continuing concerns about the long-term impacts of these newer chemicals.
+The potential for long-term health effects, exposure from contamination in agricultural products and fish, difficulties with treating drinking water, and unknown potential for bio-accumulation in humans and wildlife point to continuing concerns about the long-term impacts of PFAS.

 Regulatory Response to PFAS

-EPA has developed a Per- and Ployfuoroakyl Substances (PFAS) Action Plan to increase understanding of PFAS compounds and their effects on human health and the environment, identify methods to clean up contaminated sites, and develop tools to prevent future contamination.
-Proposed actions:
+However, EPA has developed a Per- and Ployfuoroakyl Substances (PFAS) Action Plan to increase understanding of PFAS compounds and their effects on human health and the environment, identify methods to clean up contaminated sites, and develop tools to prevent future contamination.